 When working on the go or travelling for work, it has become more important than ever before to take extra precautions to stay cyber safe.
 With more and more people relying on technology each day, cybercrime is becoming increasingly important as it can be detrimental to businesses and their reputations.

 Staying safe while travelling now involves much more than simply locking valuable possessions in a hotel safe, as cyber criminals are often more interested in the data on your devices opposed to the physical devices themselves.
-So much so that cyber crime is just as harmful as conventional crime.
+So much so that cybercrime is just as harmful as a conventional crime.

-When packing for your next business trip, make sure your follow this simple checklist to protect yourself and your belongings:
+When packing for your next business trip, make sure you follow this simple checklist to protect yourself and your belongings:

 - Shut down all work and home computers.
 Computers that are left on are more vulnerable to cyber-attacks.

 - Back up all data.
 Data can be stored in the cloud or on physical devices locked in a secure storage such as safes.